Artist: Miles Davis

 Despite the half-formed nature of the songs, Ascenseur pour l’échafaud’s haunting ambience allows it to be far more than an intriguing outlier in the Davis discography.
 It’s an album that every Miles fan should own.

-A few notes on the film: while the double-crossing murder yarn of Elevator to the Gallows is fun, pulp entertainment, the real drama — as Roger Ebert pointed out — plays out in actress Jeanne Moreau’s face.
-Via Moreau’s shadowy emotions, Malle developed a new perspective of cinematic realism.
+A few notes on the film: the twisting narrative of Elevator to the Gallows is classic film noir, but the real drama — as Roger Ebert pointed out — plays out in actress Jeanne Moreau’s face.
+Through Moreau’s shadowy emotions, Malle developed a new perspective of cinematic realism.

-Yet without Davis’ score, there is no Elevator to the Gallows, potentially no Louis Malle, possibly no Jeanne Moreau, and maybe no French New Wave as we know it.
+Yet without Davis’ score, there is no Elevator to the Gallows, potentially no Louis Malle and maybe no French New Wave as we know it.
 The hottest take that you’ll read today?
 Miles Davis changed film history.